D3TaLES/d3tales_api/mkdocs/Processors.md

 ```

-To parse the CV, file, simply import the `d3tales_parser` module and use teh `ProcessCV`
+To parse the CV file, simply import the `d3tales_parser` module and use the `ProcessCV`
 module to parse the data file (in this case, `cv_test.txt`).
 Here we chose the `ParseChiCV`
 parsing class because of the format of our data file.
 ```python